Bridge: Pedestrians

-Military bridge
+Military

-This portable AM 50 bridge is being laid over a river in Slovakia.

 Military bridges are an important type of equipment in the field of military engineering.
-They perform a variety of wartime roles, such as quickly traversing obstacles in the midst of battle, or facilitating resupply behind front lines.
-(Note: During wartime, although bridges are sometimes built, they are also destroyed by bombing or by combat engineers.)
+They perform a variety of wartime roles, namely quickly traversing obstacles in the midst of battle, or facilitating resupply behind front lines.
 Military bridges can be categorized as wet bridges that rest on pontoon floats, and dry bridges that rest on piers, river banks, or anchorages.
 A crude mechanism to cross a small ravine is to place a fascine (a large bundle of pipes or logs) into the ravine to enable vehicles to drive across.

+Invented for wartime use, Bailey bridges found civilian use after WWII.

-Some military bridges, referred to as armoured vehicle-launched bridges (AVLB), are carried on purpose-built vehicles.
+Armoured vehicle-launched bridges are carried on purpose-built vehicles.
 These vehicles typically have the same cross-country performance as a tank, and can carry a bridge to an obstacle and deploy ("launch") the bridge.
-The UK Chieftain AVLB could launch a 23 m bridge – capable of supporting 60 ton loads – in 3 minutes.
+The UK's Chieftain vehicle could launch a 23 m bridge – capable of supporting 54 tonne loads – in 3 minutes.
+Military bridges have found use in civilian applications.
+The Bailey bridge was originally invented in 1940 for use in World War II, but continues to be used in peacetime.
+Bailey bridges are used as small, permanent bridges, as well as temporary bridges used while a permanent bridge is being replaced or repaired.

+During wartime, bridges are often damaged by bombing or by combat engineers.
+Bridges can be valuable targets because they are immobile, relatively easy to spot from the air, and damage to the bridge can disrupt the enemy's transportation network.
+Bridges have been targeted by artillery since antiquity, and the advent of newer technologies – specifically, aircraft and drones – has made bridges easier to attack.
+Germany used the Stuka aircraft to perform dive-bomb attacks on bridges during World War II, and Ukraine damaged the Crimean Bridge with a drone attack in 2023.

+Other

+Some bridges accommodate uses other than transportation.
+Pipeline bridges carry oil pipes or water pipes across valleys or rivers.
+Many historical bridges supported buildings, including shrines, factories, shops, restaurants, and houses.
+Notable examples were the Old London Bridge and Ponte Vecchio.
+Some bridges built in Europe in the Middle Ages incorporated chapels into their design.
+In the modern era, bridge-restaurants can be found at some highway rest areas; these support a restaurant or shops directly above the highway and are accessible to drivers moving in both directions.
+Examples include the Will Rogers Archway over the Oklahoma Turnpike and the several Illinois Tollway oasis locations.
+The Nový Most bridge in Bratislava features a restaurant set atop its single tower.
+Conservationists use wildlife bridges to reduce habitat fragmentation and animal-vehicle collisions.
+The first wildlife crossings were built in the 1950s, and these types of bridges are now used worldwide.